MikeG621/Platform/Readme.txt

 =========
 Version History

+ - (XWA) Region references in Triggers prepped for string replacement similar to FGs and Teams

 v5.7.5, 16 Jan 2023
  - (XWA) Fixed Message reading after length increased in 5.7.3
  - Updates for TIE.
 Deleted items are those confirmed to have zero effect in the exectuable.
 [Issue #12]